ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 After you create and build your web application in LabVIEW NXG, you need to move it to a web server.
 This enables its administrators to access it from a web browser.
 Copy your entire web application output directory to any web server you choose.
 > **Note**: To navigate to your web application output on your machine, click **Locate directory in Windows Explorer** on the **Document** tab of your web application component document.
 You can also access the build output by navigating to your web application’s project folder manually (`\UtilizeSkylineDataServices\Builds`).

 Furthermore, this project includes a distribution document (`WebApp.lvdist`), which can be used to build a package (`.nipkg`).
 Packages utilize NI Package Manager to automate the process of installing, upgrading, or removing the web application.
-A package is also required for hosting a web application on YTBNCS.
+A package is also required for hosting a web application on SystemLink Cloud.
 [Go here](http://www-preview.ni.com/documentation/en/labview/2.1/application-builder/distributing-app-lib/) if you’re interested in learning more about distributing applications.

 ## Local Hosting
 The following steps can be used to host the web app on a local web server.